freeradical13/freeradical13.github.io/index.md

 The [universe][] is at least 13.7 billion years old and more than 100 billion [light years][] in [diameter][].

-The planet [Earth][] (and its [solar system][]) formed about 4.5 billion years ago.
+We live on the [planet][] [Earth][] which is part of a [solar system][] with a [star][] at its center.
+Earth and its star formed about 4.5 billion years ago.
 Earth's solar system is part of the [Milky Way galaxy][], which is at least 12 billion years old, contains over 100 billion stars and 100 billion planets, and is over 100,000 light years in diameter.

 There are over 100 billion [galaxies][] in the universe.